eyza-cod2/zpam3/README.md

 <br>

 ### How does the "Round report" works
-At the end of the round, hit + kill informations are printed.
+At the end of the round, report of hits and kills is printed.
 It include damage value, hit location and first hit location.
-For shotgun it prints number of pellets that hit the target<br>
+For shotgun it prints number of pellets that hit the target and range.
+Read star indicates that "Hand hitbox fix" or "Torso hitbox fix" was applied.<br>
 <img src="/images/round_report.png" />

 <br>